 The template is an MS-Word document.
 It uses Heading 1, Heading 2 and sometimes Heading 3, plus a special heading style, Heading no number.
 They automatically generate the table of contents.
 In order to improve the overview, some headings have a forced page break.
-It may be changed through
+It may be changed through Home → Paragraph → Line and Page Breaks → Page break before

-Home $\rightarrow$ Paragraph $\rightarrow$ Line and Page Breaks $\rightarrow$ Page break before Tables have borders of 3/4 point.
+Tables use the embedded table style Requirements Table.
+It has borders of 3/4 point.
 The cells have top and bottom cell margins of 0.5 mm.
 Column 1 has a hanging indent of 0.75 cm.
 Within a table cell, you tabulate with Ctrl+Tab, since Tab alone moves the cursor to the next cell.